phalcon-orphanage/docs/es/reference/controllers.rst

     require "../app/controllers/ControllerBase.php";

-The implementation of common components (actions, methods, properties etc.) resides in this file:
+Common components (actions, methods, properties etc.) can be implemented in this class:

 .. code-block:: php